A1Asriel/a1asriel.github.io/_tabs/about.md

 ![Poorly drawn Asriel in Among Us style with a white soul](https://cdn.discordapp.com/attachments/713481949896900622/1013586971249082418/asrielus.png){: width="200" style="max-width: 100%" }
 *yes, this was drawn in MS Paint*

-I really wish I could draw better.
-But I'm too lazy to learn how to.
+I wish I could draw better, but I'm too lazy to learn it.

 My favourite video games are: